History and Overview of Turks and Caicos

 The majority of the small islands in the Turks and Caicos, including Parrot Cay, Pine Cay, Ambergris Cay, Dellis Cay, Water Cay, and Little Water Cay, are located among the Caicos Islands.

-Our Beaches
+Beaches

 Location

 The full name of the country is the Turks and Caicos Islands.
 Most people simply say Turks and Caicos or TCI.
-It’s NOT simply ‘Turks' (i.e. don’t say Just got back from ‘Turks’.).
-‘Caicos' is pronounced ‘k-coas' (as in coastal).
-It’s not ‘cos' as in cost.
-(If you’d like the technical answer, the IPA pronunciation is tɜrks and keɪkəs.)
+It’s NOT simply Turks (i.e., don’t say: "Just got back from Turks.").
+Caicos is pronounced 'k-coas' (as in coastal).
+It’s not 'cos' as in cost.
+If you’d like the technical answer, the IPA pronunciation is tɜrks and keɪkəs.

 Providenciales, the main tourist island, is pronounced ‘prov-ah-den-c-a-leez’.
 There’s no 'ch' sound in the name, as many flight attendants say on arrival.

 The demonym is Turks and Caicos Islander, which is commonly shortened to Turks Islander.
-This is sometimes shortened further to simply TI (although Turks and Caicos Islander is the preferred form.)
+This is sometimes shortened further to simply TI (although Turks and Caicos Islander is the preferred form).

 History

-The first known inhabitants of the Turks and Caicos were Taino Indians (Amerindians).
-Little is known about these Tainos, but research suggests that they originally migrated north from the Caribbean around the year 600 AD.
+The first known inhabitants of the Turks and Caicos were a Taíno-language people known as the Lucayans.
+Little is known about these Lucayans, but research suggests that they originally migrated to the Turks and Caicos from South America via the Caribbean around 600 AD.

-Although the islands of Middle Caicos and East Caicos supported some of the largest populations of Tainos in the region, the only known remaining evidence of their existence are a few small artifacts, some cave pictograms, and a limited number of stone mounds.
+Although the islands of Middle Caicos and East Caicos supported some of the largest populations of Lucayans in the region, the only known remaining evidence of their existence are a few small artifacts, some cave pictograms, and a limited number of stone mounds.

-The current luxury tourism industry and boutique real estate industries in the Turks and Caicos began in the 1970s and saw a rapid transformation over two decades, with Providenciales, Parrot Cay, and Pine Cay seeing the construction of resorts such as the Third Turtle Inn, Club Med Turkoise, the Grace Bay Club, COMO Parrot Cay Resort, and the Pine Cay Resort.
+The history of tourism in the Turks and Caicos Islands is very young.
+The current luxury tourism and boutique real estate industries began in the 1970s and saw a rapid transformation over two decades, with Providenciales, Parrot Cay, and Pine Cay seeing the construction of resorts such as the Third Turtle Inn, Club Med Turkoise, the Grace Bay Club, the Parrot Cay Resort, and the Meridian Club (now Pine Cay Resort).

-Origin of the ‘Turks and Caicos' Name
+Origin of the Turks and Caicos Name

-It was during the early-1600s when the islands began to be referred to by titles closely resembling the modern Turks and Caicos name.
+It was during the early 1600s when the islands began to be referred to by titles closely resembling the modern Turks and Caicos name.

 Piracy